verifa/website/posts/the-verifa-community-it-takes-a-village.md

 featured: false
 ---

-During the [last internal conference](https://verifa.io/blog/vericonf-2024/), our CEO - Jacob Lärfors - said that he thinks of Verifa as a baby and all of us it’s parents - that we all are responsible for shaping this baby into something bigger.
+During the [last internal conference](https://verifa.io/blog/vericonf-2024/), our CEO - Jacob Lärfors - said that he thinks of Verifa as a baby and all of us its parents - that we all are responsible for shaping this baby into something bigger.
 It’s a nice analogy, but I see it a little different.
-Yes, we do have an impact of the future of Verifa, but Jacob is the parent with the final say and we support him as much as we can in this.
+Yes, we do have an impact on the future of Verifa, but Jacob is the parent with the final say and we support him as much as we can in this.
 We are more like a village - or a community - where each one of us plays a vital role in raising this child.

+Let’s break down what this actually means for us and why Verifa is not just another consulting company, but rather a community.

 > It takes a village to raise a child.
 >
--old proverb

-Let’s break down what this actually means for us and why Verifa is not just another consulting company, but rather a community.
+*-old proverb*

 ## Some background